religious-ecologies/religious-statistics/README.md

 ## Description of Directories

--   The `data` directory contains only historical data.
+-   The `data/csv` directory contains only historical data.
--   The `data-generated` contains data that has been modified or munged, for example, by geocoding place names.
+-   The `data/clean` contains data that has been modified or munged, for example, by geocoding place names.
 -   The `functions` directory contains R code that has been abstracted from the individual analysis scripts.